U1traVeno/pgworkflow/README.md

 ## When You Should Not Use It

-You probably should not use pgworkflow if:
+You probably should not use pgoutbox if:

 - Your system is microservice-heavy
 - You need cross-region horizontal scaling